 Go to Seller’s Page(Clicking here will not buy the book—you would do that, if you so choose, from their page).

-Octavo, boards.
+UNDER COMPULSIONOctavo, boards.
 Collection of short fiction issued later in the U.S. as FUN WITH YOUR NEW HEAD (1971).
-"Seventeen sly, highly intelligent SF and fantasy stories by an extremely talented young writer (only 28 at the time of this book's publication).
-Standouts include 'The Roaches,' about a woman's perfect horror of cockroaches, and 'Casablanca,' about the fate of American tourists in North Africa when World War III breaks out." - Pringle, The Ultimate Guide to Science Fiction, second edition (1995), p.
-394. Includes "Thesis on Social Forms and Social Control in the U.S.A.
+Collects seventeen stories.
+Includes "Thesis on Social Forms and Social Control in the U.S.A.
 "Disch is one of the best contemporary American short story writers." - see Anatomy of Wonder (1995) 4-145.
-[Reference: See Anatomy of Wonder (2004) II-344].
-Some light foxing to top edge of text block in fine dust jacket with a light shelf wear to head of spine panel and lower rear panel.
-Review slip laid in.
-(218)
+[Reference: Anatomy of Wonder (1995) 4-145].
+A fine copy in a nearly fine dust jacket with light edge wear along top edge and rubbing at the head of the spine panel, tiny chip from lamination at lower front panel.
+(3366)

 Click the button below to go to this seller’s detailed offer page.